• Skip to main content

 I’ve received a notice about wage garnishments.
 What should I do?

-First, stay calm—receiving a wage garnishment notice from the IRS doesn’t always mean your wages will immediately be taken.
+First, stay calm—receiving a wage garnishment notice from the IRS usually means you have unresolved federal tax debt, but it doesn’t always mean your wages will immediately be taken.
 If you get such a notice, it’s crucial to contact our tax attorney right away to start building your defense and explore your options.

 In order, these notices will include: